Jim Steinman: 1980s

 In 1980, the film A Small Circle of Friends was released.
 It had an orchestral score composed by Steinman, and orchestrated by his frequent collaborator Steve Margoshes.
 The motifs of this orchestral score match the melodies of numerous songs Steinman later released, including "Total Eclipse of the Heart", "Making Love Out of Nothing at All" and "Für Sarah" from Tanz der Vampire.
 Early in the production of a follow-up album to Bat Out of Hell, Meat Loaf developed vocal problems and was unable to continue on the project.
 Steinman proceeded with the album, released as Bad for Good in 1981.
 Most songs are sung by Steinman himself.
 Three of the songs are sung by Rory Dodd, who did not receive a clear indication for his work in the album's credits, and Karla DeVito sings a duet part on one song.
 Steinman was this time credited as co-producer with Todd Rundgren for all but one track.
 Steinman was credited as co-producer with Jimmy Iovine for the song "Rock and Roll Dreams Come Through".
 Meat Loaf again recorded songs by Steinman on the album Dead Ringer (1981).
 All of the songs on the album were written by Steinman.
 One of the songs, "More Than You Deserve", was previously released.
 Stephan Galfas was the primary producer for this album.
 Steinman's role in this album was less than his role in Bad for Good.
-The highest-charting song on this album was "Dead Ringer for Love", a duet with Cher, and the album reached No. 1 on the album charts in the United Kingdom.
+The highest-charting song on this album was "Dead Ringer for Love", a duet with Cher, which peaked in the UK Singles Chart at No. 5, while the album reached No. 1 on the UK Albums Chart.

-Steinman is credited as music producer of every selection on Bonnie Tyler's album Faster Than the Speed of Night (1983).
-Steinman also wrote and composed two of the songs on the album: "Total Eclipse of the Heart" and "Faster Than the Speed of Night", the album's title selection.
+Steinman is credited as music producer of every track on Bonnie Tyler's album Faster Than the Speed of Night (1983).
+Steinman also wrote and composed two of the songs on the album: "Total Eclipse of the Heart" and "Faster Than the Speed of Night", the album's title track.
+On the inner cover of the album, Steinman is also credited with being the "seductive female voice" speaking the words "I'd do anything for love, but I won't do that", on the song "Getting So Excited", the same words that would later become the title of a hit single Steinman wrote for Meat Loaf which was released ten years later.
 For a period in 1983, two songs written and produced by Steinman held the top two positions on the Billboard singles chart, with "Total Eclipse of the Heart" at number one, and "Making Love Out of Nothing at All", performed by Air Supply, at number two.
-The second of those appeared on Air Supply's 1983 compilation albums Greatest Hits and Making Love...
+"Making Love Out of Nothing at All" appeared on Air Supply's 1983 compilation albums Greatest Hits and Making Love...
 The Very Best of Air Supply.
-On the inner cover of the album, Steinman is also credited with being the "seductive female voice" speaking the words "I'd do anything for love, but I won't do that" on the song "Getting so Excited", the same words that would later become the title of a hit single Steinman wrote for Meat Loaf which was released ten years later.